Mugendesu/Credit-Card-Fraud-Detection/README.md

 ## 7. How to run the Project

-1. Install the required dependencies using pip install -r requirements.txt.
+1. Install the required dependencies using `pip install -r requirements.txt`.

 2. Run the Jupyter Notebook step by step.